mpolinowski/obligatory-react-todo-list-2017/README.md

 }
 ```

-The app should automatically reload inside of your browser and display the basic bootstrap layout of our app, using the data from the todos-array.
+The app should automatically reload inside of your browser and display the basic bootstrap layout of our app, using the data from the todos-array:

 ![](./todolist_01.png)